 Every football team starts the season with the same goal – to get to the Super Bowl.
 Similarly, every company starts its year with financial goals and goals to grow their business by landing new accounts.

-So, may the best team win on February 7.
+So, may the best team win!
 I will definitely be watching the game with a new found appreciation for the Super Bowl and what it stands for.
+[The New Orleans Saints defeated the Indianapolis Colts on February 7, 2010.]